MaxHReinhardt/ArchitecturalStyleClassification/README.md

 After preparing the data, follow these steps to run the tests (locally):
 1. For efficient testing, it is recommended to create two files "data/dataset/train_annotation_tiny.csv" and "data/dataset/validation_annotation_tiny.csv" by duplicating the corresponding annotation files and deleting most rows, such that tests can be performed on small example datasets
-2. Install the requirements from requirements.txt
-3. Run the tests in tests/tests.py (depending on local configurations, one has to adjust the file paths)
+2. Run the tests in tests/tests.py (to shorten runtimes, resolutions/widths/batch sizes can be decreased)

 After preparing the data, follow these steps to explore different model and training configurations (in colab):
 1. Zip the data folder and upload it to Google Drive